LennaHammer/English/EVP/out/words_adjective.md

 /ˈfroʊ.zən/ PERSON
 [B1]If a person, or a part of their body is frozen, they are very cold.
 - Is there any heating in here?
 I'm frozen!
-- After walking through the snow, my feet were frozen stiff.
+- After walking through the snow, my feet were frozen `stiff`.

 ## 490. full ## adjective
 /fʊl/ GREATEST POSSIBLE
 [B1]the greatest possible
-- James is very bright, but he doesn't make full use of his abilities.
+- James is very bright, but he doesn't make full `use` of his abilities.
-- We were driving at full speed all the way.
+- We were driving at full `speed` all the way.

 ## 491. full ## adjective
 /fʊl/ in full